finos/vuu/docs/getting_started/developing.md

 ## Prerequisites

-1. Install IntelliJ Community Edition (latest version, tested with 2021).
+1. Install IntelliJ Community Edition (latest version with supported scala plugin).
 2. Install SDKMan from the [website](https://sdkman.io/) or using your own mechanism
 3. type>`sdk install java 11.0.12-open` and then >`sdk d java 11.0.12-open` to make sure you're using the correct one.
 4. Clone the repo into a directory on your machine